-Sea - which they were, as a result of the volcanic eruptions spurting out of the collision between the Australian and Eurasian tectonic plates, which left the dragons marooned here on these islands.
-Two hours into cruising we cross into the park's waters and drop anchor.
-After dinner I climb onto the roof deck for a nightcap, gazing with wonder at the star-spangled, inky black sky.
-That night I sleep like a baby, rocked by strong currents tugged at by the supermoon.
+Leaving the crowded harbour behind, it feels as if we are heading to Skull Island.
+It is hot and dry, and the light is bright and yellow, saturating swooping volcanic islands draped in savannah, spiked with thorny vegetation and rocks, and ringed by cuticles of sand.
+They rise up dramatically as if plucked out of the Flores Sea-which they were, as a result of the volcanic eruptions spurting out of the collision between the Australian and Eurasian tectonic plates, which left the dragons marooned here.
+Two hours into cruising, we cross into the park's waters and drop anchor.
+After dinner, I climb onto the roof deck for a nightcap, gazing with wonder at the star-spangled, inky black sky.
+That night, I sleep like a baby, rocked by strong currents tugged at by the supermoon.

-The next morning we sail to Padar, five nautical miles southwest of Komodo.
+The next morning, we sail to Padar, five nautical miles southwest of Komodo.
 A small group of us climb its steep, craggy hills, passing goats and deer grazing on the thorny brush and Indonesian day trippers who pause for selfies in hijabs and designer gear.
-From the summit we can see the island's five bays, separated by ridges, a view resembling an enormous splayed hand.
+From the summit, we can see the island's five bays, separated by ridges, a view resembling an enormous splayed hand.
 Then we descend to cool off at a pristine streak of blinding white sand spilling onto an iridescent patchwork of blueness.
 I watch as a pair of stingrays cruise the deep water beneath the boat across a shimmering reef.
 As the days draw on, we settle in a routine of sorts.
-I devour breakfasts of nasi goreng or mee goreng: rice or noodles with shreds of cabbage, carrot and spring onion and dotted with chicken, stir-fried in kecap manis, that syrupy, smoky Indonesian soy sauce, and topped with a perfectly sunny-side up egg.
-It is always coupled with fresh fruit and sambal: bright glossy chilli paste with ribbons of makrut lime leaves.
-The days pass in a blissful blur of reading, eating and lazing.
-We swim off a beach whose sand is tinted pink by microscopic foraminifera - there are only seven of these so-called pink beaches in the world, and this park has two of them.
+I devour breakfasts of nasi goreng or mee goreng; rice or noodles with shreds of cabbage, carrot, and spring onion, and dotted with chicken, stir-fried in kecap manis-syrupy, smoky Indonesian soy sauce and topped with a perfect sunny-side up egg.
+It is always coupled with fresh fruit and sambal; bright, glossy chilli paste with ribbons of makrut lime leaves.
+The days pass in a blissful blur of reading, eating, and lazing.
+We swim off a beach whose sand is tinted pink by microscopic foraminifera-there are only seven of these so-called pink beaches in the world, and this park has two of them.
 We pull up by isolated coral-studded islets for surreptitious barbecues.
-I am secretly relieved when our swim with 11-foot-wide reef manta rays off Komodo's southern tip is scuppered by the currents - I have a Balinese massage in my cabin instead.
-At lunches on the stern, we feast on fresh calamari with turmeric and piquant ginger flower shoots, and rawon, a glistening broth swimming with lemongrass, tamarind paste and beef chuck, along with candlenuts and keluak nuts, whose creamy kernels lend a mahogany earthiness.
+I am secretly relieved when our swim with 11-foot-wide reef manta rays off Komodo's southern tip is scuppered by the currents-I have a Balinese massage in my cabin instead.
+At lunches on the stern, we feast on fresh calamari with turmeric and piquant ginger flower shoots, and rawon, a glistening broth swimming with lemongrass, tamarind paste, and beef chuck, along with candlenuts and keluak nuts, whose kernels lend a mahogany earthiness.
 At night, as sunset scatters copper across the deck, we maintain a ritual of cocktails before dinner under a canopy of fairy lights.

-One night, as the sun falls into the mountains, we take a tender to a mangrove close to one of the small islands in the park, and watch a stream of Sunda flying fox bats soar into the twilight.
+One night, as the sun falls into the mountains, we take a tender to a mangrove close to one of the small islands in the park, and watch a stream of Sunda flying fox soar into the twilight.
 That night, the supermoon swells luminous amid a bedazzlement of stars, nothing in its beam but mountains and water.
+I wrap myself in a sheet and slip out to sleep on deck on one of the plush benches outside my cabin.
+The next morning, as sunrise paints the horizon in pastel pink, a pod of splashing dolphins wakes me.

-Opposite, clockwise from top left: turquoise waters off Padar Island; a traditional breakfast of mee goreng noodles; snorkelling in Komodo National Park; canopy suite at Nirjhara.
-Previous pages: aerial view of Padar Island
+Opposite page, clockwise, from top left: Padar island; traditional breakfast; snorkelling in Komodo National Park; canopy suite at Nirjhara